EggPool/EggMinerGpu/Version4/Readme.md

 # How to config

-The config file for all versions
+The config file for all versions is `miner.cfg`.
+It's a test file, with `#` begin comments.
+So anything after a `#` is ignored.
+If you change a config item, make sure there is no `#`at the line beginning or it won't have any effect.

+The file itself comes with commented examples, but here is a detailled explanation of every setting:
+[config.md]

 # How to run